Jackie Robinson's Success and Achievements in Timeline

 1949: National League Most Valuable Player Award

-In 1949, Jackie Robinson won the National League Most Valuable Player Award, becoming the first Black player to be so honored.
+In 1949, Jackie Robinson was honored with the National League (NL) Most Valuable Player Award, becoming the first Black player to receive this recognition.

 1954: All-Star Season